-Shire of Northam Local Planning Scheme No.6 Proposed Local Planning Policy 18 - Heritage Precincts Schedule of Submissions Number Name Property Affected Summary of Submission Key Themes Identified in Submission Officer Comments and Recommendations 1 Gabriel & Mariangela Sorbara 92 Burlinston Road, Homebush NSW 2140 68 Fitzgerald Street, Northam Due to the small number of lots nominated for considerable contribution "less than 30%" on Fitzgerald Street, I feel there should be no restrictions or Heritage placed on my lot or business building.
-Objection Noted.
-Within the heritage precinct, the primary objective is to ensure the conservation of those elements that contribute to the area's significance.
+Shire of Northam Local Planning Scheme No.6 Proposed Local Planning Policy 18 - Heritage Precincts Schedule of Submissions

+Schedule of Submissions Number Name Property Affected Summary of Submission Key Themes Identified in Submission Officer Comments and Recommendations 1 Gabriel & Mariangela Sorbara 92 Burlinston Road, Homebush NSW 2140 68 Fitzgerald Street, Northam Due to the small number of lots nominated for considerable contribution "less than 30%" on Fitzgerald Street, I feel there should be no restrictions or Heritage placed on my lot or business building.
+Objection Within the heritage precinct, the primary objective is to ensure the conservation of those elements that contribute to the area's significance.
 Not every building will be significant, and the removal or alteration of non-significant fabric or the development of these sites, is not usually a major concern.
 The objective is to ensure that where development does occur, it occurs in a manner which is appropriate to the significance, character and appearance of the Policy area.
 Modification of Policy not required.
 2 DC & JD Host 56 Gordon Street, Northam 56 Gordon Street Request for further information to determine level of acceptance/rejection of proposal.
 Generally we agree in principle that the preservation of the heritage fabric of the town in warranted and better late than never.
 However as a householder in the proposed area there are many questions we wish to ask to Objection/Questions Noted.
 With respect to the submitters' first question, the answer is no. The Shire does not intend to undertake a property value assessment.
-Research has shown that heritage listings is normally not a significant factor in determine the impact if the proposal is adopted determining property value either at the time as a policy.
-Our property has been rated as of listing or following. "considerable Contribution" however is surrounded by properties of lesser It is, more than often, difficult to estimate the classification.
-So until the questions have been specific effects of "heritage areas" (heritage answered and clarification been given we must precincts) on the value of a property since lodge that we object at this stage. heritage controls in planning schemes and/or policies do not prohibit development, We have read the entire associated documents subdivision or demolition but require the on your web page and need clarification on the Council's prior approval to be obtained. following points.
-Where there is some capacity to develop a 1.
-Has property value assessment been place and achieve additional development on undertaken to determine the impact the land without seriously compromising the of the proposal?
-If so can this be made heritage significance of the place, the impact available to all property owners and if on values may not be as great as where the not will it be conducted? capacity for further development is more limited.
-It may be argued values will be protected by the fact that the fabric of With respect to the submitters' second the street will be maintained however question, all the properties that form the what impact will result from the subject of the Gordon Street Residential restrictions on subdivision and Heritage Precinct are zoned "Residential proposed alterations.
-R15/30" (dual-coded) by Council's Local Planning Scheme No. 6.
-As you will be aware capital growth of properties in Northam is not strong and Clause 4.3.1 of the Scheme states as follows: especially lately appears to have declined some.
-Development "Where a lot has dual Residential Design restrictions on the larger area Codes density coding, the local government properties in Gordon Street may have a may approve residential development at the significant impact to their value. higher coding if it is connected to reticulated
+Research has shown that heritage listings is normally not a significant factor in determine the impact if the proposal is adopted as a policy.
+Our property has been rated as "considerable Contribution" however is surrounded by properties of lesser classification.
+So until the questions have been answered and clarification been given we must lodge that we object at this stage.

+We have read the entire associated documents on your web page and need clarification on the following points.

+Has property value assessment been undertaken to determine the impact of the proposal?
+If so can this be made available to all property owners and if not will it be conducted?

+It may be argued values will be protected by the fact that the fabric of the street will be maintained however what impact will result from the restrictions on subdivision and proposed alterations.

+As you will be aware capital growth of properties in Northam is not strong and especially lately appears to have declined some.
+Development restrictions on the larger area properties in Gordon Street may have a significant impact to their value.